Dave Brown (meteorologist): Career

 Dave Brown and Lance Russell were inducted into the Memphis Wrestling Hall of Fame April 22, 2017.
 Many YouTube videos are online from the heyday of Dave, Lance and Memphis Wrestling.

 In August 2014, Brown announced that WMC-TV had agreed to his request of a reduced schedule.
 Effective September 1, 2014 he was seen on the 6pm newscast only.
 In his announcement, he noted that he has worked since the age of 10, most of which he worked six days a week.
 Fifty-two of those years have been in broadcasting, more than 37 at WMC-TV.
 The reduced schedule was the first step to Brown's retirement, which was effective on August 31, 2015, when he took the title of Chief Meteorologist Emeritus.

 Brown was formally inducted into the Tennessee Radio Hall of Fame on May 6, 2017.

 Brown has been active in the campaign against drunk driving since the May 1997 death of his daughter, granddaughter and unborn grandson due to a drunk driver.
 Brown has spoken to students, civic clubs and church groups in four states about the problem of impaired driving.

-Brown participated in the January 8, 2020 All Elite Wrestling: Dynamite events from Southaven, Mississippi, doing play-by-play for the events with Excalibur for AEW Dark, as the event was declared "A Tribute to Memphis Wrestling" with appearances by legends and off-spring of deceased wrestling legends of professional wrestling in the Memphis area.
+Since 2020, Brown is part of All Elite Wrestling events in the Memphis area.
+On January 8, 2020, Brown participated in All Elite Wrestling: Dynamite events from Southaven, Mississippi, doing play-by-play for the events with Excalibur for AEW Dark, as the event was declared "A Tribute to Memphis Wrestling" with appearances by legends and off-spring of deceased wrestling legends of professional wrestling in the Memphis area.
 For the main Dynamite program, he called the opening match.
+Brown returned on the October 21, 2023 AEW Collision, where he called the Eddie Kingston vs Jeff Jarrett] Memphis Street Fight at the FedEx Forum.

 Personal life

-Married Margaret Bramblett Brown December 1967.
+Brown married Margaret Bramblett Brown in December of 1967.
+Together they have three daughters.

-Three daughters, Denise Brown VanCleef (1970) (Kevin), Stefanie Brown Kuehl (1972-1997) (Greg), Carmen Brown Schmid (1976) (T.M.).
-Five grandchildren, Allie Vancleef, Robert Vancleef, Stephanie Mason, Ben Mason and Zadie Kuehl (1996-1997).